cesar-rgon/desktop-app-installer/README.md

 │
 └── third-party-repo        It contains subscripts to add third-party repositories for some applications
     ├── template-repository.sh
-    ├── *                   Subscripts used on any linux system ├── debian/*            Subscripts only used on a Debian system ├── linuxmint/*         Subscripts only used on a Linux Mint system ├── lmde/*              Subscripts only used on a LMDE system └── ubuntu/*            Subscripts only used on an Ubuntu system
+    ├── *.sh                Subscripts used on any linux system ├── debian/*.sh         Subscripts only used on a Debian system ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system ├── lmde/*.sh           Subscripts only used on a LMDE system └── ubuntu/*.sh         Subscripts only used on an Ubuntu system
 ```

 | Some important files                                           | Description                                                                                   |